How do I recover my lost photos?

 Once you’ve recovered the data you need, check it over thoroughly to make sure you haven’t missed any files or folders.
 If you suspect that something is missing, try running a ‘Deep Scan’ so that the software can spend more time analysing your device for potentially better results.

 That wraps up our guide of how to recover deleted files.
-If you’d like to download Ontrack EasyRecovery Free (which lets you recover 1GB of data for free), you can do so, via our website.
-Remember that prevention is always the best form of protection!
+You can download a free version of Ontrack EasyRecovery, (which lets you recover 1GB of data for free) via our website.